astrophpeter/astrophpeter.github.io/_posts/2020-05-03-writing-better-python-for-research.md

 [0, 1, 2, 3, 4, 5, 6, 7, 8, 9]
 ```

-Instead of doing this we can use list comprehension to achieve exactly the same thing, which would look like this:
+Instead of doing this, we can use list comprehension to achieve exactly the same thing, which would look like this:

 ```python
 results = [i for i in range(10)]